jennomics/WorkflowPaper/16S rDNA Sequencing and Analysis (Organism Identification).md

 To install SeqTrace on a Mac you will need to download the PyGTK package from OSX. http://sourceforge.net/projects/macpkg/files/PyGTK/2.24.0/PyGTK.pkg/download

-Confirm that you have Python version 2.7x or earlier.
-You can do this by typing
+Confirm that you have Python version 2.x.
+You can do this by typing:

     - python --version

-If not, seek help to invoke an earlier version directly. http://www.python.org/download/releases/
+You should see something that looks like "Python 2.6.9" If you see Python 3.x, seek help to invoke an earlier version directly.

+http://www.python.org/download/releases/

 After downloading and unpacking the program, SeqTrace is ready to go.
 SeqTrace must be launched from a Terminal window.
 For a refresher or introduction to the Terminal see section II.
 Move SeqTrace to your Applications folder.